 I don’t have the Peloton tread, so I can’t write a review of that equipment.
 However, I have been able to do Tread classes using the NordicTrack brand regular treadmill that I’ve had for years.

-So with this Peloton for beginners guide, I’m going to offer you tips on common starter subjects for the spin bike or cycle.
+So with this Peloton for beginners guide, I’m going to offer you tips and tricks on common starter subjects for the spin bike or cycle, and those new to Peloton.
 These includes how to understand the Peloton schedule, which rides or classes to take so you can figure out your first cycling class, how often you should be riding, plus basics like figuring out your username, setting up your profile and more.

 How do I pick my Peloton name?